ASGAlex/flame_spatial_grid/doc/getting_started.md

 }
 ```

-Finally, add FPS component to game to look at some pretty (or not very pretty) benchmarks:
+Finally, add FPS component to the game to look at some pretty (or not very pretty) benchmarks:

 ```dart
 add(FpsTextComponent());